-The Summer 2021 season began on 28th March 2021 (0100hrs local) and will run until 31st October 2021 (0159hrs local).
-Figure 30 depicts the planned and actual usage of the night flight movement and quota as of the end of week 27 (25th September).
+The Summer 2021 season began on 28th March 2021 (0100hrs local) and ended on 31st October 2021 (0159hrs local).
+Figure 30 depicts the planned and actual usage of the night flight movement quota for the whole summer season.

 Figure 31 provides a breakdown of the flights either avoiding the night quota period or using unplanned quota usage (dispensed or nondispensed).
 "Avoided" includes flights which had been scheduled to operate during night quota period but operated during the day or shoulder period.